ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Binary Features Measures

 The only measures that are calculated every epoch and are available for binary features are the `accuracy` and the `loss` itself.
-You can set either of them as `validation_measure` in the `training` section of the model definition if you set the `validation_field` to be the name of a binary feature.
+You can set either of them as `validation_measure` in the `training` section of the configuration if you set the `validation_field` to be the name of a binary feature.

 Numerical Features
 ------------------